Samsung November 2022 update rolling out for these Galaxy devices

 Samsung is continuing its streak of offering consistently timely updates for its full line of Android smartphones.
-Many Galaxy phones and tablets have already begun receiving Samsung’s November 2022 security update.
+Many Galaxy phones and tablets have already begun receiving Samsung’s November 2022 security update, including, for some, Android 13 and One UI 5.0.

 Samsung November 2022 security update – here’s what’s new:

-Note: This article was first published on November 7 and most recently updated on November 16.